wgong/py4kids/lesson-14-db/neo4j/Neo4j.README.md

 ```
 CREATE clause to create data
 () parenthesis to indicate a node
-ee:Person a variable 'ee' and label 'Person' for the new node
+ee:Person : variable 'ee' and label 'Person' for the new node
-brackets to add properties to the node
+curly brackets to add properties to the node

 ```
 MATCH (ee:Person) WHERE ee.name = "Emil" RETURN ee;